 When I worked at ABC Global, it came to my attention that one of my employees had become addicted to painkillers prescribed after she had surgery.
 Her performance was being negatively impacted, and she needed to get some help.
 I spoke with her privately, and I helped her to arrange a weekend treatment program that was covered by her insurance.
 Fortunately, she was able to get her life back on track, and she received a promotion about six months later.

 To help you prepare for a behavioral interview, review the job requirements, and make a list of the behavioral skills that you have that closely match them.
-Then write down examples of when you applied those skills during a work, school, or volunteer situation.
 Here's how to match your qualifications to the job.